 Use the right tools to make video calls

 There are many different tools available that can make your conference call a lot easier.
 The quality of the call you offer participants is essential for a professional image and an effective meeting.
 A number of professional tools with which we have had good experiences are:

 - Microsoft Teams

 - Cisco WebEx

 Just like there are rules at the dinner table, there are etiquette rules for video conferencing as well.
 To respect everyone’s time and effort, you need to be aware of the following to host a productive meeting:

 Video calls aren’t just for remote workers and connecting teams.
-According to PGI, companies who use video calls for sales and customer support can save 30% from their transportation costs.
+According to PGI, companies that use video calls for sales and customer support can save 30% on their transportation costs.
 And because your client doesn’t have to come to you, or visa versa, the easier it may be to schedule a meeting with them.